 For the summer school it is assumed that the participant has read and understands the first two chapters on linear imaging.
 Lectures will be given on the content of the other chapters.

-Jørgen Arendt Jensen May, 2015.
+Jørgen Arendt Jensen May, 2023.

-Center for fast Ultrasound Imaging DTU Elektro, Build.
-349, Technical University of Denmark DK-2800 Lyngby, Denmark E-mail: jaj@elektro.dtu.dk Web: http://bme.elektro.dtu.dk/jaj/
+Center for fast Ultrasound Imaging: www.cfu.dtu.dk DTU Health Technology, Build.
+349, Technical University of Denmark DK-2800 Lyngby, Denmark E-mail: jaje@dtu.dk

+Web: home.healthtech.dtu.dk/jaj/